astampoulis/makam-paper-funpearl/makamcode/06-structural.md

 ADVISOR.
 Time to `Ctrl-C` out of the infinite loop?

 STUDENT.
 Oh.
 Oh, right.
-I guess we hit a case where the proof search strategy of Makam fails to make progress?
+I guess we hit a case where the proof-search strategy of Makam fails to make progress?

 ADVISOR.
 Correct.
 The loop happens when the new `typeof` rule gets triggered: it has `typeof E T'` as a premise, but the same rule still applies to solve that goal, so the rule will fire again, and so on.
 Makam just does depth-first search right now; until my friend implements a more sophisticated search strategy, we need to find another way to do this.